 - Trailhead: Mallee Stop Car Park

 The Mallee Stop walking track is the only real bonafide walking trail that we decided to do.
 Most of the other walks have been short boardwalks designed for lookouts.
 At least the Mallee Stop Walking Track was a genuine trail through interesting terrain.
-Our first and only real opportunity at a speed hike.
-Well, lasting only 15 minutes or so.
-But it was a nice way to get the body moving after driving most of the day.

 Parking is more limited here.
 But we’re sure you’ll be able to find a park close to the trail.
 A picnic area is positioned by the start of the trail.
 An orange dusty track will lead you through areas of shrubbery and trees.
 Small information boards describing wildlife are evenly distributed along the trail and are worth the read.